kovalevivan/library-management/README.md

 ##  What was implemented
 Web application for book management with the following features
+  - REST API
-  - Presentation of data on the client in the table
+  - Presentation of data on the client side in the table
   - Create, Read, Update, Delete options
   - Server side pagination
   - Server side sorting
   - Server side filtering by several parameters
+  - Authorization process
+  - The ability to store user data for login to the database

 ## Run for Development
 1. Server: Start the WebApp with Spring Boot